nadrane/build-your-own-regex/README.md

 npm test
 ```

+Now simply make changes to the `regex.js` file until the tests pass.
+Note that the tests are all pending the begin with.
+Just change the `xdescribe`s to `describe`s to switch the tests on.

 # Requirements

 This project requires a strong understanding of *recursion* and wonderfully showcases it's elegance with a non-trivial example.